-Malteser Fudge is a melt and mix recipe done in the microwave!
+Malteser Fudge is a quick and easy melt and mix recipe done in the microwave!
 With crunchy chocolate covered malt balls and soft fudgy yum you will love how easy this recipe is.
 Microwave Malteser Fudge will tick all of your sweet chocolatey needs.

 ❤ Recipe Highlights